 The risk of hard-earned experience being lost between lab bench residencies still exists and that struck me as absurd.
 I asked myself what I thought was an important question: Why isn’t every scientific researcher using a digital platform to plan and document their research, even with free platforms available?
 What would it take to help give everyone the confidence and motivation to modernise?

 Perhaps I should make it my mission to become an authority on the subject.
 I could share fact checked references related to the most reported legal disputes in biotech.
 Making claims that using an ELN with digital time stamp functionality at early stage research would save a lot of money and future heartache.
-But I know my intellectual limits and the surf looks good this weekend.
+But I know my intellectual limits, and the surf looks good this weekend, so I'll save you that.

-During this project, alpha testers shared common concerns and it helped me get closer to an answer to my question.
+What I will say though, is that during this project, our alpha testers shared some common concerns that helped me get closer to an answer to my question: